![]() |

 startling similarity with that rare species that lives on the far-opposite side

-of the South Pacific.
+of the South Pacific Ocean.